 Professional Development days are provided during the program.
 These days are tailored to meet the specific needs of the graduate and cover a broad range of topics including:

 - Working with women who have drug and alcohol issues

 ...and many more.
 The Professional Development days are complimented with individual tutorials and workshops that promote creative and reflective midwifery and nursing best practice.

 In addition to this, the Women’s offers an abundance of learning opportunities tailored to your individual goals and objectives and programs to support you in both Midwifery and Nursing areas.

 The Women's supports the rights of women to make individual decisions related to their health and well-being.
 This also includes making available pregnancy termination services.
 In your role as a graduate nurse or graduate midwife you may care for women undergoing termination of pregnancy and, included in your care, you may be required to administer the first medication in this process.
 If you have any concerns in this regard you may need to rethink whether the Women's is the right hospital choice for completion of your Graduate Nurse or Graduate Midwife program.

 The Program Coordinator’s role is to manage and support, counsel and mentor graduate.

-A team of Clinical Support Midwives/Nurses are available to orientate, support and guide novice practitioners during their program.
-A Preceptor is allocated to each new graduate.
+A team of Clinical Support Midwives/Nurses is available to orientate, support and guide novice practitioners during their program.

 Annual leave is allocated within your first 12 months.